thespacedoctor/rockAtlas/blog-post.md

     -v, --version         show version
     -s, --settings        the settings file
-    -f, --full            a full update (not just recently changed exposures and sources)
+    -f, --full            a full update (not just recently changed exposures and sources) -o, --one             only generate positions for a single pyephem snapshot (few 10s of exposures - useful for testing)
 ```

 Installation